tomasmark79/BotppFree/README.md

 # Bot++

-Universal Discord Bot with RSS reader support.
+Universal Discord Bot
+ - with RSS reader support
+ - with Google Gemini support

 The bot is currently running in test mode on the largest Discord Server Linux CZ/SK - [Invitation](https://discord.gg/MBuvrRWQR6)

 ### Features